 Philanthropy New York partners with CECP to offer three to four working group meetings each year to encourage and share innovative solutions to achieve higher impact through corporate volunteering.
 Topics have ranged from skills-based volunteerism to alignment with corporate business strategies to fostering purpose-driven employees.

-History: Service for Impact was created in spring of 2009, at around the same time New York City first launched NYC Service and, almost simultaneously, President Obama signed the Edward M. Kennedy Serve America Act.
+History: Service for Impact was created in the spring of 2009, at around the same time New York City first launched NYC Service, and almost simultaneously, President Obama signed the Edward M. Kennedy Serve America Act.
 The funders in New York began a conversation about ways to increase the impact of volunteer service on the organization that deploys the volunteer and the person performing the service.

-For more information, please contact Kristen Ruff, Vice President of Member Services.
+For more information, please contact Carolyn Peters, Manager of Learning.

 Working Group Co-Chairs